BartoszZagozdon/zago-website/README.md

 # Zago Website

 Welcome to the Zago Website repository!
-This website serves as a portfolio for Bartosz Zagozdon's front-end projects and music compositions.
+This website serves as a portfolio for my front-end projects and music compositions.

 ## About